Terms of enrolment for international students

 3.1.
 Under the Education (Pastoral Care of International Students) Code of Practice 2016, all international students are to have an appropriate health and travel insurance policy during their period of study.

 3.3.
-The default approved insurance policy is the Studentsafe Inbound University Policy premium.
-Enrolled international students will be charged the Studentsafe Inbound University Policy premium.
-The Studentsafe Inbound University Policy premium must be paid unless the University of Auckland approves the use of an alternative insurance policy.
-An Insurance Waiver Form is submitted by the Insurance Waiver Application deadline prior to the start of the Semester/Quarter, or on the 2nd Friday after your programme start date (Doctoral).
-For more information contact email@example.com or www.auckland.ac.nz/is-insurance.
+The default approved insurance policy is the Studentsafe Inbound University policy.
+Enrolled international students will be charged the Studentsafe Inbound University policy premium.
+The Studentsafe Inbound University policy premium must be paid unless the University of Auckland approves the use of an alternative insurance policy.

 4. Recognition of prior learning